 Symptom #3: No connection to other data or insights sources

-Given the sea of data sets available to complement a market segmentation solution, not building bridges to other sources is a real lost opportunity.
+Given the sea of data sets available to complement a market segmentation strategy, not building bridges to other sources is a real lost opportunity.
 Fusing to your segmentation can make the difference between a segmentation that is merely “interesting” to one that is actually a “game changer” for the business.

 Symptom #4: Inconsistent or spotty buy-in from stakeholders